centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <a id="checkout-page"> </a>
 <h3>hook_commerce_checkout_page_info()</h3>

 The Checkout module uses this hook to collect information on all the available pages in the checkout process.
-The checkout form is not a true multi-step form in the Drupal sense, but it does use a series of connected menu items and the same form builder function to present the contents of each checkout page.
+The checkout form is not a true multistep form in the Drupal sense, but it does use a series of connected menu items and the same form builder function to present the contents of each checkout page.
 Furthermore, as the customer progresses through checkout, their order’s status will be updated to reflect their current step in checkout.

 The Checkout module defines several checkout pages in its own implementation of this hook, commerce_checkout_commerce_checkout_page_info():